 Jump to:Page Content

-The PhD in Political Economy and Government is designed for students interested in the impact of politics on economic processes and outcomes, and the reciprocal influence of economic conditions on political life.
-It is appropriate for students whose academic interests are not served by doctoral studies in Economics or Political Science alone.
+The PhD in Political Economy and Government (PEG) Program is designed for students and scholars to explore and examine the impact of politics on economic processes and outcomes, and the reciprocal influence of economic conditions on political life.

 The program equips students for academic or policymaking careers that demand strong backgrounds in economics and political science.
 It is particularly suitable for students whose intellectual interests are not met by studying economics, political science, or public policy alone.

 The program offers two different tracks: one in economics and on in political science.
 The two tracks have somewhat different emphases, but both offer ample opportunities for students to tailor courses to their individual needs.
 Within the broad area of political economy, a wide variety of substantive interests can be accommodated by Harvard's diverse and distinguished faculty.